Dr Eilidh Ferguson

 Craniofacial growth and development

 3D digitisation and learning tools

-Eilidh is the anatomy lead for the Glasgow Access to Medicine Programme (GAP), and coordinates the anatomy teaching for First Year Medicine.
-She is also course coordinator for the International Summer School in Functional Anatomy and contributes to teaching on the following courses:
+Eilidh is the Anatomy programme lead for Medicine and the Anatomy lead for the Glasgow Access to Medicine Programme (GAP).
+She is the course coordinator for Forensic Osteology and contributes to teaching on the following courses:

 - Fundamental Skills in Medicine (GAP)

 - Years 1 and 2 Medicine (MBChB)

 - Anatomy 3A (BIOL4230) & 3B (BIOL4231)

 - MSc Medical Visualisation and Human Anatomy